radiantlogic-v8/documentation-new/documentation/applying-patch/applying-patch.md

 ## Retrieving the Update Files

-To access the update files for version 7.4 and earlier, log in to your [Radiant Logic Support Portal](https://files.radiantlogic.com/receive/?packageCode=IX0qTSRyilShjhpxusLWpUDzzb4rduq2tO9F81NhEt4#keycode=Niad1bODfyRmdW8PlGO-5In0mdRKsa0u6551qXXI1rA) account.
-If you do not yet have access to the portal, email support@radiantlogic.com.
+To access the update files for version 7.4 and earlier, log in [here](https://files.radiantlogic.com/receive/?packageCode=IX0qTSRyilShjhpxusLWpUDzzb4rduq2tO9F81NhEt4#keycode=Niad1bODfyRmdW8PlGO-5In0mdRKsa0u6551qXXI1rA) using the email address associated with your Radiant Logic Support Portal account.
+If you do not yet have access, email support@radiantlogic.com.

 After you login, navigate to: `/update_installers/7.4/<version_to_update_to>`.
 Copy the applicable file to all of your RadiantOne nodes.